-A knowledge of the effects of losing good head-totape contact will help us realize the importance of maintaining good contact.
-The predicted loss in separating the reproduce head from the surface of the medium is 54.6 db per wavelength separation.
+A knowledge of the effects of losing good head-totape contact will help us realize the importance of

+This curve indicates the result of poor head-to-tape contact as a function of the amount of separation and the signal wavelength. maintaining good contact.
+The predicted loss in separating the reproduce head from the surface of the mcdium is 54.6 db per wavelength separation.
 Thus at short wavelengths, say $\frac{1}{2}$ mil (15,000 cps at 7 $\frac{1}{2}$ ips), it takes very little space to result in a 5 db loss in signal strength.
 When we remember that commensurate losses also could occur in the record mode, it becomes evident why good contact is a major consideration in achieving top performance in a magnetic tape recorder.